Denya56/ProjectAPBD/README.md

-Final project for APBD (Database applications).
+Final project for APBD (Database applications) using Blazor.